sanghwan749/3_2_AI_Embedded/README.md

-📚 AI-Embedded Lecture Repository
+# 📚 AI-Embedded Lecture Repository

-Welcome to my AI-Embedded lecture storage repository!
-This repository serves as a collection of materials, assignments, experiments, and code implementations created throughout the AI-Embedded Systems course.
+This repository is a storage space for all materials, assignments, experiments, and code created during my **AI-Embedded Systems** lecture.

+---

+## 📌 Overview

-The goal of this repo is to organize and archive all projects related to:
+This repo contains various files and experiments related to:

-🤖 AI model deployment on embedded devices
+- 🤖 AI model deployment on embedded devices

-🍓 Raspberry Pi–based applications
+- 🍓 Raspberry Pi–based applications

-⚡ Edge TPU acceleration
+- ⚡ Edge TPU acceleration

-📷 Computer vision experiments
+- 📷 Computer vision testing

-🧪 Lab work, practice code, and test scripts
+- 💾 Lab practice and sample scripts

+It serves as a record of my learning process and a reference for future embedded AI projects.

+---